Z-Kiss/Javascript-Homework/README.md

 ```
 ## State

-Currently the base task is finished and the Extra task missing the inpuit controlling feature, but working on it.
+The base task and the Extra task finished.

+For the keyboard controll first you need to select which color do you want to change with the corresponding button:

+"r" for Red
+"g" for Green
+"b" for Blue

+then you can change the value by pressing either the RightArrow or LeftArrow button.